n0dat/n0dat/README.md

 - 👋 Hi, I’m @n0dat
-- 👀 I’m interested in making little games
+- 👀 I’m interested in anything where I can write code.
 - 🌱 I’m currently learning Computer Science at New Mexico State University
 - 💞️ I’m looking to collaborate on small projects here and there
 - 📫 How to reach me: Discord - n0dat#8047